Hello, I’m Caleb. I teach secondary English in Kansas City, and I have graduate degrees in both English and religion.

-I met my wife while teaching in El Salvador.
+I met my wife in 2016 while teaching in El Salvador.
 She is my best friend, and we love our life together.
-We are welcoming our first child, a girl, in January 2021; we will have the privilege of raising her multiculturally, celebrating both her Salvadorian and United States heritage, wading through the joys and trials of raising our child bilingual.
+We have a daughter who was born in December, 2020, and love the beautiful, chaotic reality of being parents.
+We also have the privilege of a multicultural home, celebrating both Salvadoran and estadounidense (United States-ian) roots, wading through the joys and trials of raising a child bilingual in Spanish and English.

-The inspiration for this blog title comes from a passage in C.S.
-Lewis’s book Til We Have Faces:
+The inspiration for this blog title comes from the following passage:

 “Death opens a door out of a little, dark room (that’s all the life we have known before it) into a great, real place where the true sun shines and we shall meet.”C.S.
 Lewis, Til We Have Faces

 I think the title of this site functions on multiple levels.
 It is a “place” or space for writing and reflecting.
 “Real” suggests a contrast to something banal or superficial.
 But of course, on the deepest level, as I’ve mentioned above, I am anchored in the Christian eschatological vision of a new heaven and new earth, a world in which “wrong will be right.”
 Finally, death (from the quote) can also be interpreted figuratively.
 We often find life to be a sequence of little deaths; the old must pass away for renewal to begin.
 I’d like to think that this site addresses all these potential meanings.